-There are a number of ways in which you can get involved in the life of the Department, and contribute towards our successes.
+There are a number of ways in which you can get involved in the life of the Department, and contribute towards our successes, such an involvement and engagement with the Student-Staff Liaison committee and the Undergraduate Mentor Scheme.
 This is an interesting and fantastic opportunity for you to develop some skills that you might not ordinarily use.
 Through contributing in this way you can demonstrate your resourcefulness, adaptability and willingness in your CV.

 Student-Staff Liaison Committee (SSLC)